Our COVID-19 page can help you understand the changes when visiting a library and see what other services are available.

 Library services available during COVID-19

-Solihull’s Grab and Go library service will resume from Monday 12 April at most libraries across the borough.
+Solihull’s Grab and Go library service is running at most libraries across the borough.

 Opening hours vary between branches.
 Please check here for opening hours.

-Customers will be able to return items, browse and select their own stock and will also have limited access to using the public computers.
+Customers are able to return items, browse and select their own stock and have limited access to using the public computers.

 We are not able to offer full access to all of our services at this time but will be reviewing this on a regular basis.